breatheco-de/knowledge-base/content/what-is-github-codespaces.md

 ### Work on a “codespace” instead of your computer

-With codespaces, your code will still be saved on Github (using git), but instead of downloading the code to work on your computer, you press a button to open a remote computer called a “Codespace”  that will contain the latest version of your code.
+With codespaces, your code will still be saved on GitHub (using git), but instead of downloading the code to work on your computer, you press a button to open a remote computer called a “Codespace”  that will contain the latest version of your code.

 ![github codespaces workflow](https://github.com/breatheco-de/knowledge-base/blob/main/images/codespaces.png?raw=true)